LCobham/holbertonschool-shell/init_files_variables_and_expansions/README.md

 8-true_knowledge: adds 128 to the value stored in var TRUEKNOWLEDGE
 9-divide_and_rule: devide var POWER by var DIVIDE
 10-love_exponent_breath: print var BREATH to the power of var LOVE
+11-binary_to_decimal: turns numbers in binary to numbers in base-10